Generic selectors

 Fasting is Important For Elders

-Fasting is important in everyone’s relationship with God, but it is essential for those who are ordained as bondservants to God and shepherds of His flock.
+Fasting is important for everyone’s relationship with God, but it is essential for those who are ordained as bondservants to God and shepherds of His flock.
 There can be greater burdens for them but there is also double honor for faithfully providing and caring for the brethren.
-Fasting is a way to guard against pride and arrogance that can so easily affect those in the ministry, as history has shown.
+Fasting is a way to guard against pride and arrogance that so easily affects those in the ministry, as history has shown.

-2 CORINTHIANS 6:4-5 But in everything we are confirming ourselves as servants of God, in much endurance, in tribulation, in necessities, in distresses, 5 In stripes, in imprisonments, in tumults, in labors, in watchings, in fastings,
+2 CORINTHIANS 6:4-5 But in all things we commend ourselves as ministers of God: in much patience, in tribulations, in needs, in distresses, 5 in stripes, in imprisonments, in tumults, in labors, in sleeplessness, in fastings;

-1 TIMOTHY 5:17 Let the ordained elders who are leading well be counted worthy of double honor, especially those who are laboring in the Word and doctrine.
+1 TIMOTHY 5:17 Let the elders who rule well be counted worthy of double honor, especially those who labor in the word and doctrine.

 Fasting to Deal With Demons

-The Bible does not directly mention the apostles fasting before dealing with demons, but it would be unwise for anyone to confront them without fasting beforehand because demons are powerful.
-In fact, the Bible mentions men being physically beaten by a demon-possessed individual[37].
-In rare instances there is not enough time to prepare, but generally fasting is required when dealing with demons because we must invoke the power of God the Father in the name of Jesus Christ[38]:
+The Bible does not directly mention the apostles fasting when they dealt with demons, but it would be unwise for anyone to confront them without fasting beforehand because demons are powerful.
+In fact, the Bible mentions men being physically beaten by a demon-possessed individual[39].
+In rare instances there is not enough time to prepare, but generally fasting is required when dealing with demons because we must invoke the power of God the Father in the name of Jesus Christ[40]:

-MATTHEW 17:18-21 And Jesus rebuked the demon, and it departed from him; and the boy was healed from that hour.
-19 Then the disciples came to Jesus privately and said, “Why were we not able to cast it out?”
-20 And Jesus said to them, “Because of your unbelief.
-For truly I say to you, if you have faith as a tiny mustard seed, you shall say to this mountain, ‘Remove from here,’ and it shall remove; and nothing shall be impossible to you.
-21 But this kind [of demon] does not go out except by prayer and fasting.”
+MATTHEW 17:18-21 And Jesus rebuked the demon, and it came out of him; and the child was cured from that very hour.
+19 Then the disciples came to Jesus privately and said, “Why could we not cast it out?”
+20 So Jesus said to them, “Because of your unbelief; for assuredly, I say to you, if you have faith as a mustard seed, you will say to this mountain, ‘Move from here to there,’ and it will move; and nothing will be impossible for you.
+21 “However, this kind does not go out except by prayer and fasting.”

 Fasting For the Return of Christ

-MATTHEW 9:14-15 14 Then the disciples of John came to Him, saying, “Why do we and the Pharisees fast often, but Your disciples do not fast?”
-15 And Jesus said to them, “Are the children of the bridechamber able to mourn while the bridegroom is with them?
-But the days will come when the bridegroom [Jesus Christ] shall be taken away from them, and then they shall fast.
+MATTHEW 9:14-15 Then the disciples of John came to Him, saying, “Why do we and the Pharisees fast often, but Your disciples do not fast?”
+15 And Jesus said to them, “Can the friends of the bridegroom mourn as long as the bridegroom is with them?
+But the days will come when the bridegroom [Jesus Christ] will be taken away from them, and then they will fast.

 APPENDIX A—